 An interesting area of research has been looking at how gut permeability affects inflammation and pain, particularly with diseases such as irritable bowel syndrome (IBS).
 Scientists have noted that sensitisation of visceral afferent (sensory) pathways may contribute to pain and changes to the brain characterised by IBS.
 Some interesting findings include increased gut permeability, increased immune system activation, and an imbalance in descending pain inhibition.
-This is an interesting finding which may have applications to other inflammatory states, such as autoimmune diseases, but further research is required.
+This is an interesting finding which may have applications for use in other inflammatory states, such as autoimmune diseases.

-The has also been some preliminary studies looking at two painful conditions, fibromyalgia and complex regional pain syndrome and gut permeability.
-These early findings have shown higher permeability in the gut of both conditions, but further research is required to understand the applications of these findings.
+There has also been some preliminary studies looking at two painful conditions: fibromyalgia and complex regional pain syndrome and their relationship to gut permeability.
+These early findings have shown higher permeability in the gut of both conditions.
+Researchers are investigating how improving gut health may improve gut permeability and these painful conditions.